CIQTEK Sponsored Young Scientist Award at the 12th Asia-Pacific EPR/ESR Symposium (APES 2022)

 CIQTEK is pleased to continue supporting this award at future conferences to encourage more young scientists to contribute to EPR research.

-X-band Benchtop Electron Paramagnetic Resonance / Electron Spin Resonance (EPR / ESR) Spectrometer The CIQTEK EPR200M is a newly designed benchtop EPR spectroscopy specializing in the qualitative and quantitative analysis of free radicals, special valence transition metal ions, and material doping and defects.
+X-Band Benchtop Electron Paramagnetic Resonance Spectrometer The CIQTEK EPR200M is a newly designed benchtop EPR spectrometer specializing in the qualitative and quantitative analysis of free radicals, transition metal ions, material doping and defects.
 It is an excellent research tool for real-time monitoring of chemical reactions, in-depth evaluation of material properties, and exploration of pollutant degradation mechanisms in environmental science.
 The EPR200M adopts a compact design and highly integrates the microwave source, magnetic field, probe, and main controller, ensuring sensitivity and stability while being compatible with diverse experimental needs.
-The user-friendly interface allows even first-time users to start quickly, making this advanced instrument truly easy to use. ★ Email our experts for custom solutions, quotes, or detailed brochures: info@ciqtek.com
+The user-friendly interface allows even first-time users to start quickly, making the EPR instrument truly easy to use. ★ Email our experts for custom solutions, quotes, or detailed brochures: info@ciqtek.com

-Modernize your old EPR spectroscopy for the cutting-edge EPR research This Modernize will bring you features including: ▶ Higher Sensitivity: Ultra-low noise microwave source and signal detection technology. ▶ Better Resolution: Precise magnetic field control technology ▶ Excellent Compatibility: Compatible with a wide range of EPR spectrometers. ▶ Fast Delivery: Complete delivery of the Modernize hardware within 2-6 months. ▶ High-quality Service: On-site installation and 2-year warranty. ★ Email us for more details: info@ciqtek.com
+Modernize and upgrade your old EPR instrument for cutting-edge EPR research This Modernization service will bring you features including: ▶ Higher Sensitivity: Ultra-low noise microwave source and signal detection technology ▶ Better Resolution: Precise magnetic field control technology ▶ Excellent Compatibility: Compatible with a wide range of EPR spectrometers ▶ Fast Delivery: Complete delivery of the modernized hardware within 2-6 months ▶ High-quality Service: On-site installation and 2-year warranty ★ Email us for more details: info@ciqtek.com